chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 - tutorial
 ---

+The *rules* system, introduced in XL Deploy 4.5.0, works with the XL Deploy's planning phase and allows you to use XML or Jython to specify the steps that belong in a deployment plan and how the steps are configured.

 This tutorial will guide you through the process of using rules to create an XL Deploy plugin from scratch.
 The plugin will:

 * Wait a specific interval to start the deployment